Siam Square: Popular attractions

 Siam Square is a composite of many different entertainment options.
-From Cinemas, bowling alleys to aquarium and museum.
+From Cinemas, and bowling alleys to aquarium and museum.
 This area has it all, due to the advantage of being connected to many other popular places that can easily be reached with a skywalk.
 Siam Square is like the center of shopping and entertainment in Thailand.

 These are some of the most popular attractions.

-Scala Cinema

-The 1,000-seat Scala Cinema movie theater first opened in Siam Square in 1969, and was considered one of the finest movie houses in Asia.
-It was demolished in 2021 by the landowner, Chulalongkorn University, to make way for re-development.

-SEA LIFE Bangkok Ocean World (Siam Paragon)
+Sea Life Bangkok Ocean World (Siam Paragon)

 One of the largest aquariums in Southeast Asia.
 With the size of 3 Olympic pools and over 30,000 marine animals from across the world.

-Pathum Wanaram Temple
+Wat Pathum Wanaram

 The temple was built by King Rama IV in 1857 as a place of worship.
 This place is a rare example of ancient craftsmanship featuring ornate stencils and lacquered sculptures.

 Madame Tussauds (Siam Discovery Center)

 A wax museum with 10 exhibit rooms of lifelike wax figures.
 All in real-life themes, this made the museum feels more like a journey in time.